-E-scooters and mobility devices
+E-scooters and personal mobility devices

 On this page:

-E-scooter rules
+E-scooter rules and safety tips

 • Safety equipment.
 You must have lights and reflectors on either the device or your person at night or in hazardous weather conditions.

-Permitted locations
+Permitted e-scooter locations

 Speed limits